monotykamary/hashnode-blog0/cl515bl8r00l8conv5a7sau9c.md

 - a transition function such that the next state is dependent on the initial state and its inputs; and
 - an output function such that the outputs are dependent on the initial state and its inputs

-In Chris's post, to make transducers more ergonomic, the signature for any given transducer becomes:
+In Chris's post, to make transducers more ergonomic, the signature for any given transducer is combined as one function:

 > f : State × Input → State × [Outputs]